Achieving double-logarithmic precision dependence in optimization-based quantum unstructured search: Grover-compatible Riemannian modified Newton method

 Solving these equations is generally challenging.
 In \cite{lai2026quantum}, Pauli words are used as a basis of $\mathfrak{u}(N)$ to convert the above operator equation into a matrix equation.
 However, this approach is computationally expensive.

 In contrast, in the Grover setting, where the Hamiltonian satisfies $H=H^2$, a remarkable relationship arises: the Riemannian gradient is always an eigenvector of the Riemannian Hessian.
 Consequently, the Newton equation admits an explicit solution.
-This result is formalized in the following theorem, with the proof provided in \cref{app-proof}.
+This result is formalized in the following theorem.